hp4k1h5/agora/README.md

 Though it is not recommended, you can set `config.json` value `"alpacaAccountType"` to "live" if you wish to trade real-money with iexcli.
-The default value is "paper"
+The default value is "paper".
+If you have entered "live" account keys, you will need to see the value of `"alpacaAccountType"` to "live" in order for them to work.

 ## account